List of DuckTales characters: General Lunaris

 General Lunaris (voiced by Lance Reddick) is a high-ranking Moonlander and an exclusive character to the 2017 series.
 In season two, he encounters Della during her decade on the Moon.
 While initially appearing kind and understanding, he is secretly resentful of the Earth due to his father's fear of the planet and the Moon literally living in the Earth's shadow, and intends to one day assert the Moon's dominance over Earth's people.
 After Della fixes the Spear of Selene and returns to Earth, Lunaris deceives his people into thinking that Della is their enemy, and declares war on Earth.
 When Donald accidentally ends up on the Moon, Lunaris takes him captive.
 While overseeing preparations for the invasion, Lunaris' second-in-command Penumbra works against him to foil his plans, but he catches onto her quickly and stops her before she can destroy his rocket fleet.
 Though he nearly catches Donald, the determined duck manages to escape to Earth in Lunaris' prototype rocket, leading the Moonlander to believe he could not have survived.
 In the season's finale, "Moonvasion!", Lunaris launches his invasion while developing countermeasures for any plan Scrooge could devise and using a planetary engine to force the Earth to revolve around the Moon.
-However, due to an unpredictable scheme by Glomgold, he is defeated by the Ducks and Penumbra, leaving his engine adrift in Earth's orbit.
+However, due to an unpredictable scheme conducted by Glomgold, he is defeated by the Ducks and Penumbra, leaving his engine adrift in Earth's orbit.

 While the Moonlanders' civilization was created for the 2017 series, it is inspired by the Moon Stage of the DuckTales and DuckTales: Remastered video games.
-The soundtrack of the Moon Stage is also used in several of the show's Moon-based scenes – most notably as a lullaby sung by Della in the episode "Whatever Happened to Della Duck?!" and "Moonvasion!" alongside Louie, who reveals Donald learned the song and sung it to the triplets while Della was missing.
+The soundtrack of the Moon Stage is also used in several of the show's Moon-based scenes – most notably as a lullaby sung by Della in the episode "What Ever Happened to Della Duck?!" and "Moonvasion!" alongside Louie, who reveals Donald learned the song and sang it to the triplets while Della was missing.